What is the cost of road construction in Nigeria?

 That said, it's worth to note that not only in Nigeria is the cost of road construction expensive.
 A survey carried out in other countries like Uganda, Tanzania, Malawi, Kenya, Ghana, Ethiopia, Congo DRC and Madagascar shows that the overruns were a norm.
 While Tanzania and Mozambique sees 18% increase, Ghana has 34% overruns.

 Nigeria is obviously the highest with 40% or more.
-Therefore, our calculations show that the cost of road construction in Nigeria is between 300 million naira to 1.5 billion naira per kilometer.
-The cost of road maintenance on the other hand varies from about a hundred million naira to 1 billion naira per kilometer.
+Therefore, our calculations show that the cost of road construction in Nigeria is between ₦300 million to ₦1.5 billion per kilometer.
+The cost of road maintenance, on the other hand, varies from about ₦100 million to ₦1 billion per kilometer.

 People have just commented on